Do I pay capital gains tax on property?

 - use part of your home exclusively for business

-- let out all or part of your home - this doesn’t include having a single lodger (to count as a lodger and not a tenant you need to be living in the property too)
+- let out all or part of your home - this doesn’t include having a single lodger if you are living in the property, too

-- moved out of your property 18 months or more ago – to move into a partner’s home for example
+- moved out of your property nine months or more ago – to move into a partner’s home, for example

 - bought a home for the purpose of renovating it and selling it on.

-If you use more than one home, you can nominate which will be tax-free.
+If you use more than one home, you can nominate which will be tax-free for CGT purposes.
 It doesn’t have to be the one where you live most of the time.

-Generally, it makes sense to nominate the one expected to make the largest gain when you come to sell it.
+Generally, it makes sense to nominate the property that's you expect to make the largest gain when you come to sell it.
 You have two years from when you get a new home to make the nomination.

 Married couples and civil partners can have only one main home between them, but unmarried couples can each nominate a different home.